-A member of the International Cinematographers Guild, Robert Falconer is a lifelong storyteller and multidisciplinary communications professional who has produced advertising and promotional imagery for many high-profile genre properties, including The Predator, Stephen King's The Stand (2020), The Twilight Zone (2019-20), The X-Files and Supernatural, among many others.
+A member of the International Cinematographers Guild, Robert Falconer is a lifelong storyteller and multidisciplinary communications professional who specializes in creating stills for film and television.
+He has produced advertising and promotional imagery for many high-profile genre properties, including The Predator, Stephen King's The Stand (2020), The Twilight Zone (2019-20), The X-Files and Supernatural, to name but a few.
 His clients range from Netflix to 20th Century Fox, and his work has been featured in leading publications around the world, from Variety and The Hollywood Reporter, to The New York Times and Vanity Fair.